fvegamaza/fvegamaza/README.md

 ## Welcome to my Github :rainbow:

 Here I try to document my work in machile learning, and also share with you my experitise in this field.
-To make it simple, in each of my projects you'll find (I'll do my best to keep it like this) the following three sections:
+To make it simple, in each of my projects you'll find (I'll do my best to keep it like this) the following four sections:
+-

+- "What was about?" -> One sentence that summarize the project

 - "My experience through this" -> How I feel doing the project, what I need to do better and what were my lows and highs